Living in China, former area resident, business owner struggling amid Coronavirus impacts

-Andrews was doing well until about a month and a half ago.
+Andrews was doing well until about 45 days ago.
 That’s when the coronavirus hit in the city of Wuhan in central China.
 It is about 400 miles from Andrews’ home and business in Suzhou, near Shanghai.
 Now his production plant is closed down and he hasn’t had contact with some of his 14 employees.

 Now he is wondering about the future of his company with work stalled by a situation he can’t control that has no solution in sight.